 • Grade: A Grade Points Assigned: 4

-Description: Excellent
+Description: Excell ent

 • Grade: B Grade Points Assigned: 3

 Description: Good

 • Grade: C Grade Points Assigned: 2

-Description: Average
+Description: Avera ge

 • Grade: D Grade Points Assigned: 1

 Description: Poor

 • Grade: F Grade Points Assigned: o

-Description: Failing
+Description: Failing 3

-•Grade:INC Grade Points Assigned: o

-• ncomplete.
-May be made up at the
+•Grade: INC Grade Points Assigned: o plete.
+May be made up at the discretion

-Description: Incomplete.
-May be made up at the discretion of the instructor.
-The maximum time for making up an "INC" is one semester; otherwise, the student must repeat the course in order to gain credit.
+"INC" is one semester; otherwise, the student must repeat the course in order to gain credit.
 The incomplete grade will convert to an F if not completed by the end of the following semester, excluding summer semester.

 • Grade: W Grade Points Assigned: o

 Description: Authorized withdrawal no later than the last day of the fifteenth week of the semester.
 No grade points/no credit.

 • Grade: AU Grade Points Assigned: o

 Description: Audit; no credit.

+, no credit.

+• Grade: R no credit.
+Grade Points Assigned: o

+· Grade Points Assigned: o

-• Grade: R Grade Points Assigned: o
+• Grade: R Description: Repea Grade Points Assigned: o uted course Grade Points Assigned: o

-Description: Repeated course

-• Grade: P Grade Points Assigned: o
+• Grade: R Description: Repea Grade Points Assigned: o ited course

-Description: Pass (credit but no grade points).

-• Grade: CR Grade Points Assigned: o
+• Grade: R Description: Repea Grade Points Assigned: o uted course Grade Points Assigned: o

+A student may repeat a course only one time in an attempt to improve a grade for a given course.
+In instances where a student repeats a given course, both courses will be recorded on the student's transcript.
+The higher of the two grades will be recorded on the transcript and used in computing the cumulative grade-point average.